Dungworth Green, Sheffield, South Yorkshire, S6 6HE

 Visits and presentations from police/ fire service/ lifeguards / magistrates

 We have regular visits from the police and fire service as part of our curriculum programme including a visit from the fire engine in Reception/Y1 and an input into e safety sessions with Y6.
-During 2014-15 we had a presentation from the RNLI with regard to safety by water and a visit from the Guide Dogs for the Blind is planned for 2015-16.
+We had a presentation from the RNLI with regard to safety by water and a visit from the Guide Dogs for the Blind..
 Y6 attend Crucial Crew every year which is a personal safety educational programme delivered to all Y6s in South Yorkshire in conjunction with South Yorkshire Fire and rescue and in partnership with local authorities, First Buses, her Majesty’s Court Service (HMCS), NHS Trusts and the Safe@Last Charity.
 This gives pupils an opportunity to experience a variety of different scenarios covering arson, hoax calls, road safety, travel safety, Internet safety and antisocial behaviour.

 Our pupils are encouraged to make choices about their learning, their behaviour, clubs and activities they take part in, how the school is organised through their class discussions and school council, surveys on which after school clubs they enjoy, their preferences on school meals, voting for school councils, using “agree/disagree” cards in discussions and through class debates